-Appendix J University Budget Advisory Committee Senator Radell
+University Budget Advisory Committee (Senator Radell)

-Observations from the University Budget Advisory Committee Meeting, April 7, 2014
+Observations from the University Budget Advisory Committee Meeting, April 7, 2014 (Not Minutes of UBAC)

 Dr. Wooten reported on the projected shortfalls of \$1.2 million, \$5.9 million and \$4.7 million in FY14-15, FY15-16 and FY 16-17.
 He also solicited suggestions for how IUP might decide to fill the budget holes.